 Freedivers usually perform Uddiyana Bandha with certain thoracic stretching routines to deepen the stretch.
 Thoracic flexibility is key to a safe and comfortable freedive.
 This is covered in our Level 2 course.

 You might have seen freedivers do weird movements with their belly while doing Uddiyana Bandha.
 This is called Nauli.
 Nauli massages your internal organs acting as an internal cleansing and purification technique.
 It is said in yogic texts, and quite the obvious, that Nauli keeps the gastro-intestinal and alimentary system balanced and functioning smoothly.
 In freediving, the additional movement stretches the diaphragm and thoracic area even more.
 It also gives the impression among your freediving peers that you’re working hard on becoming the best freediver that you can be.

 How about Nauli?
 Standing with feet about two feet apart, palms resting on bent knees, and while holding Uddiyana Bandha, contract the sides of your abdomen.
 This will tense the middle section of your abdomen.
 Similar to learning Frenzel equalization, this will require some practice, but you will eventually get it.
 I promise.
 After a few sessions, you’re going to want to start rolling your abdomen from side to side.
 This can be done by pressing on alternate hands.
+Over time, you’ll have enough abdominal control to roll it without having to press on your hands.
 No worries, it’s only impossible in the beginning.

 Freediving can be dangerous if practiced without proper knowledge and education.
 They should be practiced with a qualified instructor.
 Attend a formal freediving course.
 And do attend a proper yoga class, it’s good for you!

 By: Emil Lars